zeegma/epithet-ai/README.md

 - **[Python](https://www.python.org/)** – Core language for backend logic, neural network, and genetic algorithm implementation.
 - **[FastAPI](https://fastapi.tiangolo.com/)** – Web framework for building and handling REST API endpoints.
 - **[Keras](https://keras.io/)** / **[TensorFlow](https://www.tensorflow.org/)** – Deep learning libraries used to train and run the personality-to-username neural network model.
-- **[DEAP](https://deap.readthedocs.io/)** – Evolutionary algorithm framework used to implement the genetic algorithm for optimizing usernames.
+- **[PyTorch](https://pytorch.org/)** – Deep learning framework used to train and deploy the neural networks for personality and creativity modeling.

 ### Frontend
 - **[HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)** – Markup language for structuring the UI of the landing page, quiz, and results.